dfki-ric/ugv_nav4d/README.md

 colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```

-### 6. Test Environment with Turlebot3 and Nav2 Integration
+# Turlebot3 and Nav2 Integration
+Install [Nav2](https://docs.nav2.org/development_guides/build_docs/index.html) from the instructions on the homepage.

 Follow the steps in this section to play around with a Turtlebot3 and Nav2.
 Ugv_nav4d expects a pointcloud map.
 The map can be provided by SLAM or static pointclouds as `PLY`.
-A dummp flat plane `PLY` file is used in these steps.
+An example flat plane `PLY` file is used in these steps.

 Install turtlebot3-gazebo package and launch simulation
 ```